-Everton Sign James Rodriguez From Real Madrid
+Everton sign James Rodriguez from Real Madrid

 James scored seven goals in his first season in the Bundesliga and matched that tally in 2018-19, though Bayern did not take up the option to sign him.

-Ancelotti attempted to bring James to Napoli in 2019, but a move ultimately failed to materialize before the Italian was sacked in December.
+Ancelotti attempted to bring James to Napoli in 2019, but a move ultimately failed to materialise before the Italian was sacked in December.